-8. CBPFs are multi-donor humanitarian financing instruments established by the Emergency Relief Coordinator (ERC)/ Under-Secretary-General for Humanitarian Affairs (USG), managed by OCHA at the country level under the leadership of the HC in consultation with the humanitarian community.
-While OCHA has managed humanitarian Pooled Funds at the country level since 1997, CBPFs are rooted in the 2005 Humanitarian Reform and the Secretary-General's report "In larger freedom", which calls for predictable and flexible humanitarian funding to meet the needs of at-risk communities.
+- 1. CBPFs are multi-donor humanitarian financing instruments established by the Emergency Relief Coordinator (ERC)/ Under-Secretary-General for Humanitarian Affairs (USG), managed by OCHA at the country level under the leadership of the HC in consultation with the humanitarian community.
+While OCHA has managed humanitarian Pooled Funds at the country level since 1997, CBPFs are rooted in the 2005 Humanitarian Reform and the Secretary-General's report "In larger freedom", 1 which calls for predictable and flexible humanitarian funding to meet the needs of at-risk communities.
 Humanitarian financing, including pooled fund management, is one of OCHA's core functions.
-In addition to the CBPFs OCHA manages the Central Emergency Response Fund (CERF), ensuring complementarity between the two funding mechanisms.
+In addition to the CBPFs OCHA manages the Central Emergency Response Fund (CERF), ensuring complementarity between the two funding mechanisms. - 2.
+The oPt Humanitarian Fund is fully aligned with the below CBPF goals.